junguler/_svg-css-animations/README.md

 animation: test_anim linear 2.5s infinite alternate;
 }
 ```
-what happened? so we tell css we want to apply an `animation` to this path tag, we apply the name of our animation `test_anim`, set the style of aniamation we want to use `linear` this can be `ease`, `ease-in-out` and some extra varients, specify the animation length set to `2.5s` seconds in this example and apply this animation `infinite` infinitly and `alternate` makes sure to go back and forth to not have a jarring finish to the animation
+what happened? so we tell css we want to apply an `animation` to this path tag, we apply the name of our animation `test_anim`, set the style of animations we want to use `linear` this can be `ease`, `ease-in-out` and some extra variants, specify the animation length set to `2.5s` seconds in this example and apply this animation `infinite` infinitely and `alternate` makes sure to go back and forth to not have a jarring finish to the animation

 here is how it comes together